Nikitha-13/Solubility_Prediction_Model/README.md

 Real-Time Application:
 Accurate solubility prediction has practical applications in pharmaceuticals, chemical engineering, and material science.
 It can optimize drug formulations, improve chemical processes, and aid in material design.

-If you have any queries or facing any issues please feel free to contact me at pindinikitha00@gmail.com, I would be happy to be a part of your learning joirney.
+If you have any queries or facing any issues please feel free to contact me at pindinikitha00@gmail.com or at https://www.linkedin.com/in/Nikitha-pindi, I would be happy to be a part of your learning joirney.
 If you have any suggestions on improving my content I'm happy to apply those for my improvement.

 Have a Great Learning :)